opencode18/OpenCode-Collaborative/README.md

 * Avoid duplicate PRs, if need be comment on the older PR with the PR number of the follow-up (new PR) and close the obsolete PR yourself.

+### Referrals
+Participants can invite their friends to Opencode and ask them to add your github username as referral.You will get an extra 10 points for each refferal.

 ## Tutorials
 ### Git/Github